akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 In order to help you develop your App features, here are some useful features you can use.

-## API connection configuration
+## API connection

 **What is it?**

-In order for your App to communicate with Akeneo PIM, you need to provide a setting to invite Julia to enter her PIM API credentials.
+In order for your App to communicate with Akeneo PIM, it must connect with its REST API.

 **What do you need to implement?**

-* A UI or a “configuration file” to copy and paste Akeneo PIM API credentials (client id, secret, connection username and password).
-* If you create a UI, you should add a “Test” button to test the connection (in order to check that everything is correctly configured on this side, and to start retrieving some configuration information from Akeneo PIM)
+A step-by-step guide to connect an App to the PIM is available [here](../../apps/introduction.html).

 ## Product management